Frequently Asked Questions

 WHAT CAN I DO TO HELP CONGRESS FIND A SOLUTION?

-We believe it is important that all of us involved with the fate of multiemployer pension funds—active and retired participants, beneficiaries, employers, unions, pension rights organizations, and the funds themselves — direct our collective time and energy toward persuading the members of the Joint Select Committee - and other members of Congress - that they must act this year to preserve the retirement security of all those participating in multiemployer plans.
+We believe it is important that all of us involved with the fate of multiemployer pension funds—active and retired participants, beneficiaries, employers, unions, pension rights organizations, and the funds themselves — direct our collective time and energy toward persuading Members of Congress that they must act this year to preserve the retirement security of all those participating in multiemployer plans.

 Collectively, we can’t afford to get sidetracked with scenarios that aren’t plausible or are simply a function of partisan politics.
 Central States will be focused on results and hope others will be similarly motivated.

 As stated above, Central States Pension Fund supports any legislative solution that protects participants’ benefits, and we are committed to working constructively with Congress to achieve that solution.
-In fact, Central States provided Congress with an analysis of the Butch Lewis Act (H.R.
-4444 / S. 2147) concluding that based on reasonable assumptions; the bill would resolve the dire financial issues facing our Fund.
+In fact, Central States provided Congress with an analysis of the Butch Lewis Act concluding that based on reasonable assumptions; the bill would resolve the dire financial issues facing our Fund.

 WHY HASN’T THERE BEEN A VOTE IN CONGRESS ON THE BUTCH LEWIS ACT?